Minor in Ecosystems and Human Impact

 - No more than one three-credit course in the minor may be taken under the Pass/No Credit option.

 - All upper-division courses offered for the minor must be passed with a letter grade of C or higher.

 - Completion of the minor requires 19 - 20 credits.

 - Students seeking to declare this minor should arrange a meeting with the EHI director to develop a course plan and gain admission.

 (NOTE: Click on the course number for a full description)

-Required three advanced courses from: 9 credits
+Required a minimum of three advanced courses (9 credits) from:

 *ANP 325 - Primate Behavior

 *ANP 391 - Ecosystem Diversity and Evolution